 It’s also been shown that holidays can actually affect our mood even before or after we get away, thanks to a phenomenon known as the ‘rosy view effect,’ reading, planning and watching videos about where we’re headed in the weeks or months before we actually go makes the positive feelings of the holiday itself last much longer.

 Action for Happiness champions the importance of maintaining a positive mindset, with plenty of academic ammunition to back its theories up.

-In fact, it may even be the case that getting away from the office can actually help us be more productive.
 The US firm Best Buy reported that flexible working resulted in a 35% increase in productivity (and there are likely to be many more studies published after 2020’s mass remote working experience).

 So there’s no need to feel guilty about that early morning swim or stroll along the beach – in fact, it might even make you work better.
 Just remember to factor in some desk downtime: you're on holiday after all.

 We all know how beneficial spending time outdoors can be – not just for our physical fitness, but for our mental wellbeing too.

 Tristan Gooley, TheNatural Navigator, is someone who’s devoted much of his career to helping us get more from our time outdoors – specifically by giving people the skills to interpret nature in books like How to Read Water and Wild Signs & Star Paths.
 For him, being out in nature is something that’s close to meditation – and that’s something everyone at Watergate Bay can identify with, whether it’s watching the sunset or looking up at the stars.

 “That’s why I focus on giving people the tools to look at nature in a different way.
 If you go out there with something to look out for, and the means to interpret it, you allow nature to do the teaching.
 It’s humbling.
 You start with something simple, practical, approachable, understandable, and you end up with something much greater – a sense of wonder and curiosity about the world around you.”